 This is how I originally expressed the rationale behind my Word-of-the-Month posts: "One reason why a foreign word enters the vocabulary of a language is that this vocabulary does not have a word or expression with exactly the same meaning as the foreign word.
-Examples of German words that have entered English apparently for that reason are Gestalt, Zeitgeist, Weltschmerz or Schadenfreude.
-Examples in the opposite direction are "fair play" or "common sense".
+Examples of German words that have entered English apparently for that reason are Gestalt, Zeitgeist, Weltschmerz, and Schadenfreude.
+Examples in the opposite direction are "fair play" and "common sense" or, more recently, "no-brainer" and "shit storm".
 Each month, I will identify a German word that has enteredor could/should enterEnglish for legitimate reasons, i.e. there does not appear to exist an exact English equivalent."

 I then stumbled across a class of compound nouns, like Angsthase, that establish an association between an animaland in a few cases, a mushroom or fruitand some mental state, habit, or feeling.
 At the same time, I rediscovered my love for free-hand drawing, and I started to draw the creatures in question.
 I published the first of these in September 2009, and they became a bi-monthly feature until I ran out of ideas.
 I collected all of these drawings in an e-book called Wild Things in the German Language that is also available as a print-on-demand paperback (Kindle/paperback version | iBooks version).
 There's no expectation, however, that these "creature nouns" will make it into English—the intuition behind many of them may not migrate easily from one language to another.

-With these examples, the original motivation behind the Word-of-the-Month has been expandedit now deals generally with word creations that demonstrate the ease with which words can be combined in German to create new and, possibly, very nuanced meanings.
-At the same time, it extends the life of the Word-of-the-Month theme as I now have a much larger pool to draw examples from.
+With these examples, the original motivation behind the Word-of-the-Month has been expanded—it now deals generally with terms that demonstrate the ease with which words can be combined in German to create new and, possibly, very nuanced meanings.
+And I haven't completely given up on neologisms and other terms that do not fit the compound noun pattern.
+I will continue to introduce them when I find them interesting and there is no obvious English equivalent.
+This extends the life of the Word-of-the-Month posts as I now have a much larger pool to draw examples from.